firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 - **Protect logic rails:** Shorting auxiliary leads straight on the controller board has already destroyed logic stages; isolate accessories and fuse every feed.[^16]
 - **Fuse the adapter output:** One builder shorted the 12 V rail on a brand-new Spintend 85240 while wiring lights and killed the buck stage; add inline fuses or external bucks so a single mistake doesn’t scrap the controller.[^16][^23]
 - **Treat buttons as triggers only:** The ADC adapter does not replace a loop key or smart-BMS latch; plan a real kill switch for theft deterrence or maintenance.[^17][^18]
+- **Scale lighting rails honestly.** Mirono’s auxiliary plan needed more than 3 A at 12 V, so he paralleled two buck converters while others still prefer external batteries for heavy light bars—pick the option that keeps the controller rail cool.【F:knowledge/notes/input_part002_review.md†L374-L376】
+- **Pair polite bells with serious horns.** Keep the stock Xiaomi bell for gentle alerts but wire 120 dB electronic horns or square-wave buzzers through controller outputs when traffic needs louder warnings.【F:knowledge/notes/input_part002_review.md†L376-L376】

 ## Configuration & Validation Workflow
 1. **Bench prep:** Wire controls with the pack off, confirm continuity, and verify 3.3 V and 5 V rails before powering up.
+2. **Confirm the app input mode.** Fresh Spintend adapters default to PPM—switch VESC Tool’s App to “ADC” and match the board’s 5 V/3.3 V toggle before blaming wiring when throttles appear dead.【F:knowledge/notes/input_part002_review.md†L438-L438】
-2. **Calibrate ADC inputs:** In VESC Tool, run the ADC mapping wizard for each channel, noting min/max values and checking that neutral centers correctly.[^7]
+3. **Calibrate ADC inputs:** In VESC Tool, run the ADC mapping wizard for each channel, noting min/max values and checking that neutral centers correctly.[^7]
-3. **Assign app functions:** Map ADC1 to throttle, ADC2 to “Current No Reverse” for regen, and ensure throttle curves or safe-start options suit the rider.[^8]
+4. **Assign app functions:** Map ADC1 to throttle, ADC2 to “Current No Reverse” for regen, and ensure throttle curves or safe-start options suit the rider.[^8]
-4. **Understand bench limitations:** Once ADC control is enabled, the manual FWD/REV buttons in VESC Tool stop working—switch the app to UART or disable ADC temporarily for bench spins.[^13]
+5. **Understand bench limitations:** Once ADC control is enabled, the manual FWD/REV buttons in VESC Tool stop working—switch the app to UART or disable ADC temporarily for bench spins.[^13]
-5. **Write configs explicitly:** Mobile reconnects and desktop wizards can wipe ADC settings unless you press “Write Motor Config” and “Write App Config” after every change.[^21]
+6. **Write configs explicitly:** Mobile reconnects and desktop wizards can wipe ADC settings unless you press “Write Motor Config” and “Write App Config” after every change.[^21]
-6. **Log shakedowns:** Capture CAN or USB logs on the first rides to confirm commanded vs. actual current and verify regen ramps without triggering BMS cutoffs.[^11]
+7. **Log shakedowns:** Capture CAN or USB logs on the first rides to confirm commanded vs. actual current and verify regen ramps without triggering BMS cutoffs.[^11]

 ## Safety & Troubleshooting Checklist
 - **Separate controller rails:** Do not tie CAN-connected controllers’ 5 V rails together unless they share the same ignition path; mismatched power buttons have already killed hardware.[^14]
 - **Keep kill-switch redundancy:** Combine Safe Start, loop keys, and/or smart-BMS latches so thieves or techs can de-energise the scooter without relying on ADC buttons alone.[^17]
 - **Watch for brownouts:** Builds that still depend on Makerbase/Flipsky rails should budget extra capacitance or buffer packs—the same rail that feeds ADC accessories is the one that dies during BMS trips.[^10]
 - **If a channel dies:** Check for 3.3 V on the sensor, rerun ADC mapping, inspect JST orientation, and confirm the pull-down still measures the expected resistance.[^7][^19]
+- **Shield noisy harnesses:** Beta testers running Spintend’s CNC throttle found 3.3 V lines picked up >100 A phase noise unless they added shielded cabling—budget the upgrade when routing long bar-to-deck looms.[^cnc-throttle]

 ## Source Notes
 [^1]: Routing throttle and brake halls directly into ADC1/ADC2 preserves control without the OEM dash.【F:knowledge/notes/input_part012_review.md†L11-L13】